johnshearing/PrivateKeyVault/README.md

 Consider charging the battery with a wireless charger.

 Also condsider including a space in the box for the AC power supply.
-My concern is that the charger which plugs into a USB port which would have physical access to the same circuits as the keyboard could be used to capture keystrokes if a keylogger was somehow installed into the power supply.
-In fact it would even be possible to remotely view what is on the screen if a radio were built into the power supply which was tuned to the frequency of the touch screen.
+My concern is that it would be possible to remotely view what is on the screen if a radio were built into the power supply which was tuned to the frequency of the touch screen.
 Finally, I know of one attack on a trezor that captures the private key by reading spikes in the ac power as calculations are performed which use the key.
 For all these reasons, I think it would be a good idea to provide extra space for the AC power supply in the tamper resistant case to mitigate these attack vectors.
+I could justify making a vesion with a bigger case if people wanted to use a larger screen and a larger keyboard.
+I might also make space for the hub and adaptors required for cloning the SD cards.

 Even though there is a touch screen, I wonder if it would also be a good idea to provide a space in the secure case for a mouse.
 My reasons are the same as given above.